-This remodel provides the homeowner with a much-needed boost to accessibility and quality of life but doesn’t break the bank
+This accessible remodel provides the homeowner with much-needed quality of life without breaking the bank

 These heating-cooling marvels work great but don’t always go with the rest of the room.
 Here are five ways to dress them up or conceal them altogether.

 The New American Remodeled Home reinvents a dated 1987 Florida residence

 Being a lover and student of old houses is one thing.
 Owning and carefully remodeling one is another matter.

 Trim-Tex names Sheldon Hawk the winner for the 2015 Drywall Artist of the Year